Share buyback Scam; A trend that’s gaining momentum

-Companies in the S&P 500 are also flush with cash, so they can borrow the money in the open markets or use some fo the cash they have been hoarding.
+Companies in the S&P 500 are also flush with cash, so they can borrow the money in the open markets or use some fo the cash they have been hoarding to fund share buyback programs.
 According to Bloomberg, Non-Financial Companies in the SP500 had over $900 billion in cash at the end of 2015.
 We are sure this figure is now close to $ 1 trillion.

-Hedge funds and mutual funds that have had a hard time making money over the past few years (especially the Last 2) have been net sellers.
+Hedge funds and mutual funds that have had a hard time making money over the past few years (especially for the past few years) have been net sellers.
 Mass psychology states the masses that always get fried and compared to corporations that are buying back their shares, mutual funds, and Hedge funds are sardines.

 “Corporate buybacks are the sole demand for corporate equities in this market,” David Kostin, the chief U.S. equity strategist at Goldman Sachs Group Inc., said in Feb.
 23 Bloomberg Television interview.
 “It’s been a very challenging market this year regarding some of the macro rotations, concerns about China and oil, which have encouraged fund managers to reduce their exposure.”